-The rest of this section provides a brief summary of the contents of the various parts.
-This summary is intended for the teacher and/or the expert, and the student is referred to the more reader-friendly summaries that appear in the book's prefix.
+The rest of this section provides a brief summary of the contents of the various chapters and appendices.
+This summary is intended for the teacher and/or the expert, whereas the student is referred to the more novice-friendly summaries that appear in the book's prefix.